Broke Lord makes music.

 His second record, Nazgul Says, digs deeper in the well of the unconscious, extracting ten dark numbers about old towns, unsung rock&roll heroes, the correct use of rain, digital mothers, burning churches, faraway beaches and friendly nazguls.

-Songs were written and arranged in the hills of northern Portugal and recorded and mixed september 2016 by Raul Pérez at La Mina Studios (Sevilla).
-A group of friends from different awesome underground bands helped BL in the making.
-Marco Serrato (Orthodox, Hidden Forces Trio) played bass and upright bass, Asier Maiah (Viva Bazooka) played guitars, Macky Chuca (Mostros) did the backing vocals and Noli “Rattlesnake” Torres banged the drums.
+Both were recorded by Raul Pérez at La Mina Studios (Sevilla), with the help of some amazing musicians, including Marco Serrato (Orthodox, Hidden Forces Trio), Asier Maiah (Viva Bazooka), Macky Chuca (Mostros), Noli “Rattlesnake” Torres and Antonio J. Moreno. banged the drums.
 Mastering was done by James Plotkin.

-“Death of a Flower” is out now via Discos Belamarh (email@example.com) and Gog Artifacts (firstname.lastname@example.org).
-Demos and outtakes that paved the way from zero to here can also be checked and freely downloaded at his bandcamp page.
+Demos & outtakes that paved the way from zero to here can also be checked and freely downloaded at his bandcamp page.